 • Benefits: SNS is typically recommended for individuals with overactive bladder symptoms who have not responded to conservative treatments.
 It can reduce urgency, frequency, and incontinence episodes.

 Both sacral area biofeedback and sacral nerve stimulation are typically considered after conservative treatments like pelvic floor exercises and medications have been tried without success.
-They offer alternative options for individuals who are seeking additional interventions to manage urinary incontinence, particularly when it is related to overactive bladder or neurological factors.
+They offer alternative options for individuals who are seeking additional interventions to manage urinary incontinence, mainly when it is related to overactive bladder or neurological factors.
 These treatments are usually recommended and managed by urologists or healthcare providers with expertise in incontinence management.